gchq/stroom-docs/install-guide/stroom-6-installation-draft.md

   * `STROOM_AUTH_DB_PASSWORD`
   * `STROOM_AUTH_DB_ROOT_PASSWORD`

+### On first run

+#### Change the admin password

+Change the admin password using Stroom, under `User` -> `Change password`.
+In a future release you will be required to change the admin password on first run.

-### Delete un-used users and API keys
+#### Delete un-used users and API keys

-  * If you're not using stats you can delete or disable:
+  * If you're not using stats you can delete or disable the following:
     * the user `statsServiceUser`
     * the API key for `statsServiceUser`

+#### Change the API keys

+First generate new API keys.
+You can generate a new API key using Stroom, under `Tools` -> `API Keys`.
+The following need to be changed:

+  * `STROOM_SECURITY_API_TOKEN`
+    * This is the API token for user `stroomServiceUser`.

+Then stop Stroom and update the API key in the `.env` configuration file with the new value.